goland10/multi-cloud-k8s/README.md

 # GKE-Github_Actions

-This project demonstrates a production-style Kubernetes platform on GCP, built using Github Actions, Terraform and SRE best practices.
+This project demonstrates a production-style deployment of Kubernetes on AWS/GCP, built using Github Actions, Terraform and SRE best practices.
+The automation is intended to be used by dev/staging/prod teams to deploy k8s clusters with a single click.

 ## Prerequisits:
 #  GCP